Hormone Replacement Therapy (HRT) and Its Impact on Depression and Anxiety

 Depression is a complex condition that is caused and influenced by a variety of both external and internal factors.

-While there are several internal factors that come into play, hormones are one that people often overlook.
+While several internal factors come into play, hormones are one that people often overlook.
 These are chemical messengers that play vital roles in keeping the body functioning.
-Hormones are involved in everything from how your body regulates temperature to the distribution of fat and muscle mass.
+Hormones are involved in everything from regulating body temperature to distributing fat and muscle mass.

 Understanding Estrogen and Depression

-Estrogen is a hormone that assists in the production of dopamine and serotonin.
+Estrogen is a hormone that modulates the availability and activity of dopamine and serotonin in the brain.
 These are often referred to as feel-good chemicals.
-There are several other factors that also contribute to the production of neurotransmitters.
-However, it’s important that you keep in mind the role that hormones play here.
+Several other factors also contribute to the production of neurotransmitters.
+However, you must keep in mind the role that hormones play in this process.

 Changes or imbalances in estrogen levels can cause mood swings, sadness, and feelings of depression.

 These feelings can start to surface due to the effects that low estrogen can have.
-Low levels of the hormone can negatively affect neurotransmitters, which could have an impact on dopamine and serotonin levels.
+Low levels of the hormone can negatively affect neurotransmitters, potentially impacting dopamine and serotonin levels.

 There are other hormones that we should also talk about, of course.